vicenteicc2008/woa-starqlte/guide/2-install.md

 ### Diskpart
 > [!WARNING]
 > DO NOT ERASE, CREATE OR OTHERWISE MODIFY ANY PARTITION WHILE IN DISKPART!!!!
-THIS CAN ERASE ALL OF YOUR UFS OR PREVENT YOU FROM BOOTING TO FASTBOOT!!!!
-THIS MEANS THAT YOUR DEVICE WILL BE PERMANENTLY BRICKED WITH NO SOLUTION! (except for taking the device to Samsung or flashing it with EDL, both of which will likely cost money)
+THIS CAN ERASE ALL OF YOUR UFS!!!!
+THIS MEANS THAT YOUR DEVICE WILL BE PERMANENTLY BRICKED WITH NO SOLUTION! (except for taking the device to Samsung or flashing it with EDL (which doesn't even exist on Samsung devices), both of which will likely cost money)

 ```cmd
 diskpart